shaloo/docs.arcana/docs/auth/integrate/gasless.md

       The {{config.extra.arcana.sdk_name}} has a built-in gasless feature that can be used to enable gasless transactions in the {{config.extra.arcana.wallet_name}} for apps that integrate with the SDK.

-      If you are looking at **only** enabling gasless transactions in third-party browser-based wallets and do not require social login, Gasless Standalone SDK (Coming soon!).
+      If you are looking at **only** enabling gasless transactions in third-party browser-based wallets and do not require social login, use the {{config.extra.arcana.gasless_sdk_name}}.

 ## Steps